mkonda/repsheet/README.md

 ## Setup

-This module requires [hiredis](https://github.com/redis/hiredis), [apxs](http://httpd.apache.org/docs/2.2/programs/apxs.html), and [pcre](http://www.pcre.org/) to be installed.
-If you want to run the integration tests or the visualizer, you will need to have [Ruby](http://www.ruby-lang.org/en/) and [RubyGems](http://rubygems.org/) installed.
-Both the integration tests and the visualizer use [Bundler](http://gembundler.com/), so you need to have that installed as well.
+This module requires [hiredis](https://github.com/redis/hiredis), [apxs](http://httpd.apache.org/docs/2.2/programs/apxs.html), and [pcre](http://www.pcre.org/), and optionally [geoip](http://www.maxmind.com/en/geolocation_landing) (if you want GeoIP support) to be installed.
+If you want to run the integration tests, you will need to have [Ruby](http://www.ruby-lang.org/en/) and [RubyGems](http://rubygems.org/) installed.
+The integration tests use [Bundler](http://gembundler.com/), so you need to have that installed as well.
 The Ruby based programs have all been tested using Ruby 1.9.3.

 If you are on OS X, you might have to run the following to make the compile tool-chain work properly with apxs: